Moon Girl

 History:

 Comments: Created by Max Gaines, written by Gardner Fox, drawn by Sheldon Moldoff.
-Originally appearing in Animal Fables #7, she quickly gained her own titles, Moon Girl and the Prince, with her sidekick Prince Mengu providing the latter half of the comic's title.
+She debuted in Moon Girl and the Prince#1 with her sidekick Prince Mengu providing the latter half of the comic's title.
 Mengu was later replaced by a female sidekick, Star.
 The comic was soon renamed Moon Girl Fights Crime, and then Moon Girl was dropped from the title and it was renamed and turned into a romance comic from #9 on.

 Thanks to Jess Nevins for allowing me to use information from his excellent Golden Age Heroes Directory.
 Thanks also to Richard Boucher & Darrin Wiltshire @ PR-Publications for permission to use information from their equally brilliant collection of Golden Age Sites, PR Publications.
 Their knowledge of Golden Age characters far outstrips my own.